kochelmonster/recordwright/docs/recordwright.md

 If the UI changes, just re-record—no refactoring required.

-Unlike Selenium, RecordWright can record all user interactions, including drag and drop operations, and it replays them with the same timing as the original recording.
+Unlike Selenium, Recordwright can record all user interactions, including drag and drop operations, and it replays them with the same timing as the original recording.

 ---

-## Example: A Simple UI Test with RecordWright
+## Example: A Simple UI Test with Recordwright

-Here is a simple example of a UI test using RecordWright:
+Here is a simple example of a UI test using Recordwright:

 ```python
 # testmvc.py